Sign Up for our Email Inventory Updates

 Evan Lobel

-Large abstract painting “Autumn” in bronze and pewter with hand-applied colorful enamels of subtle coloration by Philip and Kelvin LaVerne, American 1960's (retains original gallery label on back).
+Large abstract painting “Autumn” in patinated and engraved bronze and pewter with enamel cloisonne by Philip and Kelvin LaVerne, American 1960's (retains original gallery label on back).
 Sides are trimmed in bronze.
 Philip and Kelvin LaVerne did a small series of unique abstract paintings which hung in their gallery until they were sold.
-Only a handful were ever made.
+Nature was often an inspiration for the LaVernes.

 Reference: